geomatupen/obia/README.md

 This project provides a **general-purpose OBIA (Object-Based Image Analysis) workflow** that works with any raster imagery.
 It uses the [NickySpatial](https://github.com/nickyspatial) library for segmentation and supervised classification (Random Forest, SVM, KNN), combined with a **FastAPI backend** and a **Leaflet-based web UI** for an end-to-end pipeline.
+This video sums up the overall workflow on how it works: https://drive.google.com/file/d/1kbkMGpdV6UeogWRjpqjGZD-2Hxu5dwaV/view?usp=sharing
 ---

 # What this repo includes